bchadfield/csw-website/help/assign-users-to-content.markdown

 User avatars, found above the Comments tab, show which team members are currently assigned to the content.

-Hovering your mouse over a user\'s avatar will display their role(s) (i.e. admin, editor, reviewer, approver).
+Hovering your mouse over an assigned user\'s avatar shows you a summary of their assignment.

-Save time by setting up [default content assignments](/help/admin/set-default-user-assignments.html) for your workspace.

 To change the users assigned to a content item:

 1. Open the content item in question.
-2. Click the + button to the right of the assigned users at the top right of the page.
+2. Click an avatar for one of the assigned users at the top right of the page.
-3. This will display the current members of the workspace.
+3. This will display the  of the workspace.
 The checkboxes on the left most column show whether or not a team member is assigned to the content.
 The content owner\'s status can\'t be changed and their checkbox is disabled.